marcoalmeida/callme/README.md

 number of retries, and maximum acceptable delay can also be set.

 ### Simple usage examples
-* Schedule a request to `http://example.com/that-thing/run-it` to happen 6 hours from now as a simple `GET` with no request body, and expecting `200` to be the server's response:
+* Schedule a task on `http://example.com/that-thing/run-it` to happen 6 hours from now as a simple `GET` with no request body, and expecting `200` to be the server's response:
   ```
   curl -XPUT -H "Content-Type: application/json" \